 The dramatics first, because it shows the idea well about how the Curve Tool works.
 It simply maps input tone values against the Curve, to compute new output tone values.

-For example, just drag the lower left end of curve up to the top, and drag the upper right end down to the bottom.
+For example, to invert the image (color or B&W), just drag the lower left end of curve up to the top, and drag the upper right end down to the bottom.
 Then the curve slope runs downward at 45 degrees to invert a negative image.
 Because then, input at zero (black) becomes output at 100% (white), and input at 100% (white) becomes output at zero (black).
 This is the standard inversion technique.
 The idea of course is that negatives become positive.
-Inverts colors to their complement too, orange becomes blue, red becomes green, etc (180 across the color wheel).
+Inverts colors to their complement too, orange becomes blue, red becomes green, etc (180 degrees across on the color wheel).
 The unmodified 45 degree inverted curve maps 255 to 0, and 0 to 255, which numerically, all RGB components become (255-previous), or (255-255=0 and 255-0=255), which is inverted.
+As marked in red, a bright value at 3/4 scale outputs at 1/4 (darker), and at 1/4 outputs at 3/4 bright.
 This inversion works fine for B&W negatives, and would work for color negatives, except they have the orange cast which is very significant, and quite difficult.
 We could then drag this new slope to be other response shapes too (see this page for more of that, concerning color negatives).

 By definition, the White Point is the end point at 255 (right end of histogram).
 If you move it, the data is shifted so that this new point selected will become the new White Point at 255.
 Anything brighter will be clipped to become 255.